You want your toddler to pay attention to their teacher in the classroom and do their homework properly.

 You’ll need to plan for this one.
 But, rest assured, it will be well worth the time it’ll take.
 You can set up a scavenger hunt that you can play indoors and outdoors.

 Write down all the clues and hand your toddler the first clue.
 Let one clue lead to another.
 Place a treasure at the final stop.

 Let Them Get Messy

 Give your children an opportunity to play with textures and get messy.
 It’s crucial for your child’s early development and learning.
-If you’re outside, let them jump in the puddles, romp in the snow, or play in the fall leaves.
+Let them jump in the puddles, romp in the snow, or play in the fall leaves if you’re outside.

-If you’re stuck indoors, try finger painting, playing in the bath, or set up an edible indoor sandbox.
+If you’re stuck indoors, try finger painting, playing in the bath, or setting up an edible indoor sandbox.

 Let Them Clean up The Mess